redteam-project/ctl-results/README.md

 ![afcc](https://github.com/fedoraredteam/ctl-results/raw/master/afCc.png)

-This graph shows the cyclomatic complexity values for all Fedora 27 binaries (for which the CTL code cooperated, we have a [bug](https://github.com/fedoraredteam/cyber-test-lab/issues/1) there).
+This graph shows the [cyclomatic complexity](https://blog.jasoncallaway.com/2017/09/19/measuring-cyclomatic-complexity-with-radare2/) values for all Fedora 27 binaries (for which the CTL code cooperated, we have a [bug](https://github.com/fedoraredteam/cyber-test-lab/issues/1) there).
 The histogram represents a probability density function indiciating the liklihood that a complexity value will fall in that range.
-We see that most Fedora 27 binaries are not
+We see that most Fedora 27 binaries have a cyclomatic complexity of less than 100, with a mean of about 35.
+Some binaries are much more complex, the highest in this dataset being 780.
+Note that we currently [time out](https://github.com/fedoraredteam/cyber-test-lab/blob/master/cybertestlab/CyberTestLab.py#L188) `r2` after 10 minutes of trying to analyze the binary (`aa` command).
+As a result, there are many cyclomatic complexity values higher than 780 in the Fedora 27 repositories.
+We're tracking a [bug](https://github.com/fedoraredteam/cyber-test-lab/issues/6) for that too.

+So what does this mean?
+We won't know for sure until we graduate from this static analysis to dynamic analysis in the form of fuzzing.
+(For an introduction to fuzzing, the [Sully manual](http://www.fuzzing.org/wp-content/SulleyManual.pdf) is excellent.)
+The theory is that more complex binaries will be more likely to crash while being fuzzed.
+Crashes can then be analyzed to find new [0-day vulnerabilities](https://en.wikipedia.org/wiki/Zero-day_(computing)).
+So a smaller cyclomatic complexity value is better, and hopefully more "secure."

+Check back for udates and more analysis.

 ## Sample results data